flhps/crset-empirical-experiments/README.md

 # CRSet: Privacy-Preserving Credential Revocation Dataset Generator

-This repository contains the dataset generation code for the research paper "CRSet: Non-Interactive Verifiable Credential Revocation with Metadata Privacy for Issuers and Everyone Else".
-It generates Bloom filter cascade data structures to evaluate privacy guarantees and performance characteristics of the CRSet credential revocation mechanism.
+This repository contains the dataset generation code for the research paper **[CRSet: Non-Interactive Verifiable Credential Revocation with Metadata Privacy for Issuers and Everyone Else](https://arxiv.org/abs/2501.17089)**.

 ## Background

 This tool supports research on privacy-preserving revocation mechanisms for Self-Sovereign Identity (SSI) systems.
 CRSet allows anyone to verify the revocation status of individual Verifiable Credentials while preventing inference about issuer metrics like total issuance volume or revocation patterns.
-The generator creates test datasets for analyzing both privacy guarantees and performance characteristics.
+The generator creates test datasets for analyzing both privacy and performance characteristics.

 ## Features